MurphyPone/murphypone.github.io/src/content/ml-4.md

 > In episodic tasks we sometimes need to distinguish the set of all non-terminal states, denoted $\mathcal S$, from the set of all states plus the terminal state, denoted $\mathcal S^+$.

 In some cases, agent-environment interaction is not episodically divided; rather it is continuous and without limit.
 In these cases, it's unsuitable to use $G_t$ as presented above as $T = \infty$, and return itself could be infinite (e.g. cart-pole).
-To fix this issue, we use _discounting_ so that the agent tries to maximimize the sum of discounted rewards ad-infinitum:
+To fix this issue, we use _discounting_ so that the agent tries to maximize the sum of discounted rewards ad-infinitum:

 $G_t = R_{t+1} + \gamma R_{t+2} + \gamma R_{t+3} + ... = \displaystyle\sum^\infty_{k=0} \gamma ^k R_{t+k+1}$ where $ 0 \leq \gamma \leq 1$, and is called the discount rate.